It’s Your Choice

 You can use a will writing service to create the document for you.
 These services typically guide clients by choosing and arranging assets, determining who should be guardians for minor children, naming executors, etc.

 You can write your own will and execute it.
-Some people might choose to do this because they want complete control over the document, their life’s work or estate.
+Some people might choose to do this because they want complete control over the document, their life’s work, or their estate.

 It’s essential to have a will because, after death, the state decides what happens with your estate.
 If you don’t specify who should act in specific roles or take care of your minor children/dependents, then someone else (perhaps not as appropriate) could be appointed by the court.